Join Traditional Custodians on a 1 &1/2 hour rock art and cultural experience at Ngajarli

 Tour Duration - 1.5 hours

-Meet at the car park at Deep Gorge in the Murujuga National Park.
+Meet at the car park at Ngajarli (previously known as Deep Gorge) in the Murujuga National Park.

 Entrance to National Park is on the Hearsons Cove Road, Burrup Peninsula.